Shreevatsa123/voice-navigated-telemedicine-website/README.md

 # Enhancing Telemedicine Website Accessibility with Voice Navigation

+## **Disclaimer: Lost Source Code**

+Unfortunately, the source code for this project has been **permanently lost** due to an accidental deletion during a system cleanup.
+At the time, my proficiency with version control systems like Git and GitHub was limited, and backups were not adequately maintained.
+Recovery efforts were unsuccessful.

+I am **deeply saddened** by this loss, as this project represented a significant effort and achievement in accessible web design.
+The primary proof of the project's existence and functionality are the associated research paper and the video demonstration linked below.

 ## Overview

 This project focused on improving the accessibility and user experience of telemedicine websites, specifically for users with visual impairments.
 I developed and integrated a voice navigation system that allows users to interact with the website using spoken commands and receive audio feedback, eliminating the need for traditional input devices like keyboards and mice.